helloman37/coolshitbro/README.md

 How to install Switchroot onto The Nintendo Switch: https://www.youtube.com/watch?v=vGteGZ7lcXE How to Root Android 10 for Switchroot: https://www.youtube.com/watch?v=yMnWHGYnWPw

-(Remember, you will need to install Downloader for processes.
-Get it from the Google Play Store, it is free!)

 Note: This is for The Nintendo Switch, no other device had been tested.
 (You must have a jailbroken switch).
 Install Switchroot Android.